bklevence/Train_schedule_board/README.md

 # MBTA Matrix Portal
 > Train scheduler board that displays Subway/Metro/Trains/Bus, next arrival schedules on real time based. -Enrique Gamboa @egamboafuentes .

+> [!IMPORTANT]
+> You will want a settings.toml file to go along with the code.py.
+TL;DR: it's the better version of secrets.py.
+It will need to contain the following:

+...
+CIRCUITPY_WIFI_SSID = "YOUR SSID HERE"
+CIRCUITPY_WIFI_PASSWORD = "YOUR WIFI PASSWORD HERE"

+ADAFRUIT_AIO_USERNAME = "YOUR USERNAME"
+ADAFRUIT_AIO_KEY = "YOUR PASS"
+TIMEZONE = "America/New_York", # http://worldtimeapi.org/timezones
+...

 ## WIP Status

 - [x] Current project connected to public MBTA API V3 (Boston).